 Use case:

-Marketing teams, researchers, and operations professionals seeking automation for text classification, data extraction, and content generation can increase efficiency without leaving Excel or Google Sheets.
+Marketing teams, researchers, and operations professionals who want automation for text classification, data extraction, and content generation can increase efficiency without leaving Excel or Google Sheets.

 Key features: